Food safety

 Why is food safety so important for young children?

-The EYFS framework requires providers to take all necessary steps to keep children safe and well – and you must be confident that those responsible for preparing and handling food in your setting are competent to do so.
+The EYFS framework requires providers to take all necessary steps to keep children safe and well.
+You must be confident that those responsible for preparing and handling food in your setting are competent to do so.

-Babies and young children’s immune systems are not as strong and developed as adults’ which means they are more vulnerable to infections which can lead to food poisoning.
+Babies’ and young children’s immune systems are not as strong and developed as adults’.
+This means they are more vulnerable to infections which can lead to food poisoning.
 It is important to take extra care with hygiene and preparing food safely.

 Food safety advice for children age 5 and under